 In sum, Florida law does not allow condominium associations to discriminate against someone who is renting a unit in the condominium.
 Still, the Condo Association has control over the condominium and can exercise power over the tenant just as it can with residents (or prospective residents).

 For instance, the Condo Association can pass regulations that limit the use and enjoyment of common areas to either the tenant or the unit owner.
-In other words, the Condo Rules may state that if the tenant living in a unit has rights to use and enjoy the common areas, then the unit owner who is not living on-site cannot.
+In other words, the Condo Rules may state that if the tenant living in a unit has the right to use and enjoy the common areas, then the unit owner who is not living on-site cannot.
 This is called a “dual usage” rule, which is also part of the Florida Condominium Act, Florida Statute 718.106:

 The association shall have the right to adopt rules to prohibit dual usage by a unit owner and a tenant of association property and common elements otherwise readily available for use generally by unit owners.

-Not only can the Condo Association limit the right of a condo unit owner to use a condominium unit that he or she has leased to a tenant, but the Condo Association also has the power to block the tenant and their guests to use of many of the common areas if there is a failure on the part of the unit owner or the tenant to comply with any of the Condo’s bylaws, rules, or regulations.
+Not only can the Condo Association limit the right of a condo unit owner to use a condominium unit that he or she has leased to a tenant, but the Condo Association also has the power to block the tenant and their guests from using of many of the common areas if there is a failure on the part of the unit owner or the tenant to comply with any of the Condo’s bylaws, rules, or regulations.
 This includes a unit owner who gets 90 days behind or more in paying money due to the Condo Association.

-(Here’s something important for tenants to know: the Condo Association cannot stop the tenant from using common areas that are tied specific to their rental unit as well as the common areas needed for access and egress from the rental unit.
+(Here’s something important for tenants to know: the Condo Association cannot stop the tenant from using common areas that are tied specifically to their rental unit as well as the common areas needed for access and egress from the rental unit.
 Utilities, elevators, and parking spaces are also protected for the tenant’s benefit under the Florida Condo Act.
 See Florida Statutes 718.106(4); 718.303(3)-(4).)

 Protecting the Condo Tenant’s Rights